Broccoli and Paneer Tikki ( Healthy Starter)

 - Remove from the flame, transfer to a deep bowl and allow it to cool completely.

 - Once cooled, add the oats and paneer and mix well.

 - Divide the mixture into 11 equal portions and shape each portion into a 50 mm.
 (2”) diameter flat round tikki.

 - Heat a non-stick tava (griddle), grease it with ½ tsp of oil and cook all the broccoli paneer tikkis using ½ tsp of oil till they turn golden brown in colour from both the sides.

-- Serve broccoli paneer tikki immediately with green chutney.
+- Serve broccoli paneer tikki immediately with green chutney and garlic chutney.